ICT710-TAIST-12-Group1/lab1/README.md

             - set board on the top of the ceiling, facing the sensor down to the floor.
             - get data from the sensor in both situations, with car and without car.
         3. Compare the data difference between with car and without a car.
-        4. you will get the threshold.
+        4. you will get the threshold value.

         **Test data/device**: The values from time of flight sensor.
         **Expected results**: Knowing the car parking lot is empty or occupied.